exponential-decay/pathlesstaken/README.md

 characters that you want to preserve, or characters that you don't want to preserve.

+`pathlesstaken` has no external dependencies so you can clone this repo and just run it.
+Just as long as your environment supports Python and you can download it!

 ## Basis for this module

 The original analysis was based around this non-recommended filenames from